Colleen Darnell

 Her research in Egyptian military history has led to the first recreation of the tactics of the Battle of Perire, c.
 1208 BCE and one source says that her study The Great Karnak Inscription of Merneptah "replaces all other earlier studies of the key historical narratives relating Merneptah's war against the Libyans."
 Her research on pharaoh Tutankhamun's military actions contributed to Tutankhamun's Armies: Battle and Conquest in Ancient Egypt's Late Eighteenth Dynasty (co-authored with John Coleman Darnell) and was featured in the historical section of the 2010 documentary "King Tut Unwrapped."

 In Egypt, she has made several archaeological discoveries as the director of the Moalla Survey Project, an ongoing archaeological project.

 Biography

 Colleen Manassa studied for her undergraduate and postgraduate degrees at Yale, gaining her B.A. in 2001 and Ph.D.
 2005.
 Manassa was awarded the Mellon Fellowship in 2001 while living in Trumbull College.
 The same year she also received the Wrexham Prize awarded "for the best senior essay in the field of the humanities" for her essay "The Grand Karnak Inscription of Merneptah: Grand Strategy in the 13th Century B.C."

-In 2006 she joined the faculty as an assistant professor and director of undergraduate studies.
+In 2006 she joined the faculty at Yale as an assistant professor and director of undergraduate studies.
 She was promoted to associate professor in 2010.